toeverything/AFFiNE.pro/README.md

 ## How to publish blog

-The blog source uses a public workspace of AFFiNE: [https://app.affine.pro/public-workspace/H6vffRmJbCfA-r3kq_36_](https://app.affine.pro/public-workspace/H6vffRmJbCfA-r3kq_36_)

-You can use AFFiNE to write your article, contact [ShortCipher](https://github.com/ShortCipher5) to request permissions for the AFFiNE Blog Workspace.
+The blog uses AFFiNE as the content source.
+The Workspace ID is found in the following file: [services/blog/getWorkspacePages.ts](services/blog/getWorkspacePages.ts)

 Each blog should abide by the following format:
 ```